Mickey Simpson

-Mickey Simpson (December 3, 1913 – September 23, 1985) was an American supporting actor of burly roles, probably most familiar as "Sarge," the bigoted diner owner in the 1956 film, Giant.
+Mickey Simpson (December 3, 1913 – September 23, 1985) was an American supporting actor of burly roles, probably most familiar as "Sarge," the bigoted diner owner in the 1956 film Giant.
 He appeared in over 175 films and television episodes.

 Career

-Born to Fred and Bertha Rogers Simpson, his paternal heritage was Irish.
+Born Charles Henry Simpson to Fred and Bertha Rogers Simpson, his paternal heritage was Irish.
 He was the eldest of four sons, one of whom, Richard, died in childhood.
 When his father, a contractor, was unable to work following the 1929 stock market crash, his mother supported the family as a waitress.

 By his twenties, Simpson had grown into a hulking figure and considered a boxing career.
 He has been referred to in some sources as the 1935 "New York City Heavyweight Boxing Champion," but the only official records of his ring work are for two fights in Los Angeles in 1939, both of which he lost.
 Simpson, nicknamed "Mickey," arrived in Los Angeles in the late 1930s.
 Some unconfirmed stories have him working as a chauffeur for Claudette Colbert.
 In 1939, he reportedly played a tiny bit part in his first film, Stagecoach.
 The director, John Ford, would loom large in Simpson's career.